Tom Wilson, Vitek Vanecek lead the Capitals to a 3-1 win over the Sabres

 Instead, Backstrom opened the scoring in a fast-paced first period.
 After Alex Ovechkin’s shot attempt on the power play, Backstrom found the loose puck and knocked it behind Ullmark at 17:23 for his team-high eighth goal and 20th point of the season.
 He has recorded at least one point in five consecutive games (three goals, four assists).

-Backstrom’s goal came on the Capitals’ only power-play chance of the game as the unit remains scorching hot at home.
-Washington leads the league at 56.3 percent (9 for 16) at home this season.
-The Capitals now have at least one power-play goal in eight of their past 10 games.
+Backstrom’s goal came on the Capitals’ only power-play chance of the game as the unit remained scorching hot at Capital One Arena.
+Washington leads the league at 56.3 percent (9 for 16) at home this season, and the Capitals have at least one power-play goal in eight of their past 10 games.

-Ovechkin and Oshie were credited with the assists.
+Ovechkin and T.J.
+Oshie were credited with the assists.
 As for Backstrom’s offensive spark this season?

 Wilson followed Backstrom’s tally at 6:38 of the second period.
-The forward’s six goals rank him second on the team behind Backstrom, and he has 13 points in 13 games this season.
-Wilson now has five career shorthanded goals, and he didn’t need any help from Dowd on this one.
+The forward’s six goals rank him second on the team behind Backstrom, and he has 13 points in 13 games.
+Wilson now has five career shorthanded goals.

-“[Dowd] was screaming at me, ‘No, no, no,’ ” Wilson said.
-“He wanted me to take it to the net, and I was lucky to put it in.
-He made it very clear that he did not want to be a part of that two-on-oh.
-That was kind of funny.”

 Sheary pushed the Capitals’ lead to 3-0 at 7:28 of the third period.
 After Ullmark made a diving save on Sheary’s shot from the left side early in the game, the winger finally got the puck past the goaltender in the third for his second goal in as many games.
 Lars Eller was credited with the primary assist.